 Does your dog have food allergies?
 She will benefit from this Blue Buffalo formula that uses only one meat protein source and novelty carbohydrates.
 Where many bland diets use rice, this formula utilizes potatoes.

 Blue Buffalo uses the nutritional foods pumpkin and peas for energy and highly-digestible fiber to support optimal gut function.

 - Turkey is the first ingredient and the only source of meat in this diet.

 - This food is great if your dog needs to avoid beef or chicken.

 - Ingredients are natural foods, and their numbers are limited.

 - No grains feature in this formula.

 - This is not the food for you if you do not want to feed your dog peas or potatoes.

 It is impossible to make a blanket recommendation for the best dog food for a sensitive stomach.
-Each dog has varying levels of tolerance for different foods that may be based on the type or amount of protein, fat, or carbohydrate.
+Each dog has varying tolerance levels for different foods based on the type or amount of protein, fat, or carbohydrate.
 Many cases require a food trial to determine the dog food your pet tolerates best.

 Nevertheless, we chose the dog foods we feel best to accomplish the goals of quality, effectiveness, and customer satisfaction for the specific problem of a sensitive stomach.
 Although by no means exhaustive, this list is a great place to start.